The Golden Spice: Unlocking the Health Benefits of Turmeric

 3. Taking Daily Turmeric

 The World Health Organization determined that a daily dose of 1.4 mg of turmeric per pound of body weight is safe.
-Taking heavy amounts of turmeric for extended periods of time is not advised.
+Taking heavy amounts of turmeric for extended periods is not advised.
 There is not enough data to ensure safety.
 Consult your doctor before using turmeric to reduce pain and inflammation.

 4. Side Effects